 Stunning Manor & charming Country Cottages, on the edge of Dartmoor.
 Sleeps 2- 24 ideal for families of all ages/sizes.
 Play area/barn, wifi, woodfires, animal feeding, acres of space, farmshop+ pub.

-Self-catering cottage in South Devon, on working farm overlooking coastal village of Wembury, in an area of outstanding natural beauty.
-Close to beaches,coastal path, city of Plymouth and Dartmoor.
+Self-catering cottages in South Devon, on a working farm overlooking coastal village of Wembury, in an area of outstanding natural beauty.
+Close to beaches, coast path, city of Plymouth and Dartmoor.

 Self catering cottages in the heart of South Devon with lots of animals and excellent child friendly facilities including indoor pool, toddler soft play, walk-in rabbit area & tennis court.

 Historic farmhouse accommodation at Canonteign in the Teign Valley on Dartmoor.
 Rooms offer all modern conveniences.
 Ideal location, close to A38 and local Devon attractions.

 On Dartmoor three traditional barn conversions.
 See our rare breed sheep, goats, hens, ponies, vegetable garden & green energy sources.
 Fantastic views.
 Wonderful base for exploring Devon & Cornwall.

 Our substantial Georgian house stands in informal gardens amidst beechwoods and rhododendrons in the heart of our organic farm within Dartmoor National Park.
 Large luxurious rooms with stunning views.

 Stanborough Farm is in a great location, central for visiting towns, beaches, moors and gardens within the South Hams and with two local pubs in walking distance.
 B&B with Evening Meal is available.